mouradanillo/Pong/README.md

 # Pong
-Pong game coded with Python 3
+Based on the classic Pong game, this applications was designed in Python 3.